thoughtbot/bourbon/readme.md

     rake bourbon:install[app/stylesheets]

 # Install without Rails
 Bourbon includes an easy way to generate a directory with all the necessary files.
+Install the bourbon gem:

+    gem install bourbon

+From the terminal, change the directory to where you want to generate the bourbon folder and files:

+    cd project_name/stylesheets/sass/

+Install bourbon:

+    bourbon install

+This will generate a folder called `bourbon` containing all the mixins and other necessary bourbon files.
+It is recommended not to add or modify the bourbon files so that you can update bourbon easily.

+Update an existing bourbon installation with:

-    bourbon generate
+    bourbon update

-This will create a `bourbon` directory that can be used by `sass --watch`.
-Move the generated directory into your project's sass directory, e.g. `stylesheets/sass/`.
+This will delete the bourbon directory and regenerate it.

 To output properly, Bourbon must be explicitly required (`-r`) by Sass at the command line: